 The Eastern Caribbean Alliance for Diversity and Equality Inc. (ECADE) welcomes several positive decisions coming out of thehe 47th General Assembly of the Organisation of American Sates (OAS).
 ECADE notes, however, reservations expressed by eastern Caribbean governments in respect of the Resolution on the Protection and Promotion of Human Rights.

 There is clearly a recognition among the majority of OAS members of the need to strengthen mechanisms to investigate human rights violations, secure justice and ensure the protection of all peoples of the Caribbean,” says Communications and Programmmes Officer Maria Fontenelle,

 (Castries, December 1, 2017) As we mark World AIDS Day 2017, we do so with the realization that the goal of ending new HIV infections and controlling AIDS is within sight.
 Recent studies confirm a drop in the number of new HIV cases and an increase in diagnosis and treatment.
 Still, the Caribbean is lagging behind much of the developed world in that regard.

 Stigma, discrimination, and criminalization remain some of the biggest barriers to achieving targets to end new HIV infections and end AIDS.
 HIV infections in Latin America and the Caribbean remain at 120,000 new infections per year and while 64% of people living with HIV in the Caribbean know their status, very few are open about their HIV/AIDS status.

-Board members gathered for a three-day accountability and governance workshop in May to build their capacity to better meet ECADE's goals.
-Consultant Josh Drayton of the University of the West Indies St. Augustine, conducted the workshop, following an in-depth institutional assessment.
+Board members engaged in a three-day accountability and governance workshop in May to build capacity to better meet ECADE's goals.
+Consultant Josh Drayton of the University of the West Indies St. Augustine, conducted the workshop, following an in-depth institutional assessment..